unnus/unnus/content/medical/125-dental-facts-and-statistics-for-2021-visuals.md

 ***

-We’ve curated, and categorized a list of up-to-date stats below.
+We’ve categorized and illustrated a list of up-to-date dental facts & stats below.
 Navigate using the content table on your right to jump to a category.

 ## Weird Dental Facts